Texas senator: School police chief didn’t know of 911 calls

 UVALDE, Texas (AP) — The commander at the scene of a shooting at an elementary school in Uvalde, Texas, was not informed of panicked 911 calls coming from students trapped inside the building as the massacre unfolded, a Texas state senator said Thursday.

-Sen. Roland Gutierrez said the pleas for help from people inside Robb Elementary School on May 24 did not make their way to school district police Chief Pete Arredondo.
+Sen. Roland Gutierrez said the pleas for help from people inside Robb Elementary Schoo l on May 24 did not make their way to school district police Chief Pete Arredondo.
 The Democratic senator called it a “system failure” that calls were going to the city police but were not communicated to Arredondo.

 “I want to know specifically who was receiving the 911 calls,” Gutierrez said during a news conference, adding that no single person or entity was fully to blame for the massacre.

-However, he said, Gov. Greg Abbot should accept much of the responsibility for the failures in the police response.
+However, he said, Republican Gov. Greg Abbot should accept much of the responsibility for the failures in the police response.

 “There was error at every level, including the legislative level.
 Greg Abbott has plenty of blame in all of this,” Gutierrez said.

 Nineteen children and two teachers died in the attack at Robb Elementary School, the deadliest school shooting in nearly a decade.
+Seventeen more were injured.
+Funerals for those slain began this week.

+Abbott this week ordered the state to conduct in-person school district security audits and asked top lawmakers to convene a legislative committee to make recommendations on school and firearm safety, mental health and other issues.

+The next Texas legislative session is scheduled for January 2023.
+Gutierrez is among several lawmakers who have urged Abbott, who is running for reelection, to call a special session in response to the shooting.

 The gunman, 18-year-old Salvador Ramos, spent roughly 80 minutes inside the school, and more than an hour passed from when the first officers followed him into the building and when he was killed by law enforcement.